stoumani/clonk-calculator/README.md

 Clonk uses a number of open source python libraries to work properly:

-- [matplotlib] - HTML enhanced for web apps!
+- [matplotlib] - Interactive plot graphs
-- [numpy] - awesome web-based text editor
+- [numpy] - Scientific computation
-- [math] - Markdown parser done right.
-Fast and easy to extend.
+- [math] - Python3 standard library for mathematical constants
-- [tkinter] - great UI boilerplate for modern web apps
+- [tkinter] - Python Tk GUI

 And of course Clonk itself is open source with public repo on GitHub.